DUAL DIAGNOSIS

 • Disrupted sleep patterns

-Substance use disorders can take many forms, but in order to qualify for a clinical diagnosis, at least 2 of the 11 criteria in the DSM-5 must be present in a 12-month period:[6]
+Substance use disorders can take many forms, but to qualify for a clinical diagnosis, at least 2 of the 11 criteria in the DSM-5 must be present in a 12-month period:[6]

 • Using more of the substance than you intend or is good for you